 - Get life jackets: Even kids that don't usually need a life jacket may be better off using one for the water park.
 It is not unusual to see older children wearing life vests, especially in the big wave pools.

 - Watch the weather: Don't visit the park during a thunderstorm, you won't be able to enjoy any of the slides or pools.
-Consider visiting during a day that is simply overcast — the looming weather may keep many visitors away from the water park, drastically reducing wait times.
+Consider visiting during a day that is simply overcast—the looming weather may keep many visitors away from the water park, drastically reducing wait times.

-- Check your timing: A Disney World water park is always open, no matter what time of year you visit; each park closes for a few weeks in the winter for refurbishment, so if you have a favorite, double check the schedule before you book your trip.
+- Check your timing: A Disney World water park is usually always open, no matter what time of year you visit; each park closes for a few weeks in the winter for refurbishment, so if you have a favorite, double check the schedule before you book your trip.

 - Choose a meeting place: If you are visiting with kids, select a place in the park as a meeting spot if you get separated.
 Small kids can easily become lost in the busy water parks, and big ones will likely want to check in with you throughout the day.